co-cart/co-cart/readme.txt

 * Enhanced: Load Cart from Session to allow registered customers to merge a guest cart. - Thanks to [@ashtarcommunications](https://github.com/ashtarcommunications) for contributing.
 * Fixed: Redirect to the "Getting Started" page should no longer happen on every activation.
 * Fixed: Plugin review notice dismiss action.
+* Tweaked: Cron job for cleanup sessions and removed WooCommerce cron job for cleanup sessions as it is not needed.
 * Tweaked: Session abstract now extends `WC_Session` abstract for plugin compatibility for those that strong types.
 * Tweaked: Session handler by adding `get_session()` function for plugin compatibility.
 * Removed: CoCart Products Add-on as a plugin suggestion now the products API is merged with core of CoCart.